DaanvandenBogaard/DBL_webtech/README.md

 * Email: d.c.l.v.d.bogaard@student.tue.nl

 # Uploading datasets
 When you first log into the site, you will be asked to upload a dataset.
-We do not have a feature to upload a new dataset (yet).

-Should you want to upload another dataset, we have the following procedure:
-* First go back to the home-page.
-* Now, go back to the visualisation-page through the menu.
-* Hit "F12" and go to "Console"
-* Type "localStorage.setItem('DataSet', null);".
-This will remove any reference to the old dataset.
-* Refresh the webpage.

-This should make it so that the upload button appears once again!
+In the toolbar at the top, there will be a selector to select different datasets.
+(Note that on the heroku (online) version of our site, since this is a free hosting site, the datasets do not remain uploaded for very long.
+If you encounter any bugs please click on the "delete datasets" button in the toolbar and reupload your dataset.)

 # General use
 On loading the website, users will find themself on our home-page.